 Or experience an NC fall hockey game at PNC area where the Carolina Hurricanes play.

 Additionally, Raleigh, NC offers some excellent parks to see fall colors, including Umstead State Park, Historic Yates Mill County Park, and Shelly Lake.
 Raleigh also offers cool free places to visit along with Instagrammable places.

 The Outer Banks, NC (OBX)

 The Outer Banks is arguably one of the best beach vacations in North Carolina.
 I know what you might be thinking, why would I go to the beach during fall?
-Well, that is because the fall is shoulder season giving you ample time to enjoy the coast without the crowds.
+Well, that is because fall is shoulder season, giving you ample time to enjoy the coast without the crowds.